 Where Seiryō-ji is located used to be the residence of Shima Sakon (島左近), a vassal of Ishida Mitsunari.
-Because of this fact, it is said that there are seven mysteries in the temple’s precinct.
+Due to this fact, it is said that there are seven mysteries in the temple’s precinct.

 - The main gate of the temple was called Unari-mon (唸り門).
 It was the gate from Shima Sakon’s residence.
 Before the gate was burnt down in the late Edo period, on New Year’s Eve, it is said the gate would produce some scary howling sounds.

-- The Nandina tree that is more than 500 years old in front of the worship hall is said to be taken care of by Shima Sakon.
+- The Nandina tree, which is more than 500 years old in front of the worship hall, is said to be taken care of by Shima Sakon.
 It is said that if you touch it, you will get a stomach ache.

 - Of course, please don’t touch it (whether you will really get a stomach ache or not).

 - Another large tree in front of the worship hall is a Japanese bay tree.
 With an age of more than 750 years old, this tree is even older than the Nandina tree.
 The tree’s name is ‘Kimusume’ (木娘).
-It is said that in the Edo period, the tree transformed into the shape of a young lady every night that scared the visitors.
+It is said that in the Edo period, the tree transformed into the shape of a young lady every night, which scared the visitors.

-- Also, there is a well at the high ground in the precinct.
+- Also, there is a well on the high ground in the precinct.
 Shima Sakon used the well when he enjoyed tea ceremonies.
-It is said that if you soak dirty clothes with the water from that well, the clothes will become clean overnight.
+It is said that if you soak dirty clothes in the water from that well, the clothes will become clean overnight.

 - Lastly, but not particularly related to the temple.
 After the Battle of Sekigahara (関が原の戦い), when the vassal of the Ii clan was celebrating, it is said that the loot was taken away by a sudden strong wind created by some black clouds covering the sky above Mt.
 Sawa.